mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-04-14-m-large-portrait.md

 ---
-layout: work
+layout: media
 title: "Beard envy"
-description: "PaperFaces portrait of a M Large drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of a M Large drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-m-large-lg.jpg
   thumb: paperfaces-m-large-150.jpg